DaraHoy/building-a-mean-app/readme.md

 </summary>
 <br>
 ```
-MongoDB is an open-source document database that provides high performance, high availability, and automatic scaling
+MongoDB is an open-source document database that provides high performance, high availability, and automatic scaling.
  ```
  <br>
  <br>